 You’re travelling with friends.
 You are in a crowded place surrounded by tourists.
-Your friends are searching for a bar to have some cocktails at and then looking for somewhere to dance the night away.
+Your friends are searching for a bar where they can enjoy a few cocktails and then they will be looking for somewhere to dance the night away.

 I couldn’t work out why I didn’t enjoy that sort of thing.
 Don’t get me wrong; I went along most of the time because frankly, I was scared of being left on my own.

 But what would I have preferred to do?
-Get out of the crowd, find a small quiet bar, sit somewhere in a corner, up the back and sit with a few close friends, or even by myself, and enjoy the peace and quiet and a good conversation
+Get out of the crowd, find a small quiet bar, sit somewhere in a corner, up the back and sit with a few close friends and enjoy the quiet and a good conversation

-Maybe you have heard these phrases before – “You’re so boring”, “You’re so quiet, you never say anything”, “Is something wrong, you’re not talking/dancing?”
+Maybe you have heard these phrases, “You’re so boring”, “You’re so quiet, you never say a thing”, “Is something wrong, you’re not talking/dancing?”

 I have even had someone tell me that when they first met me, they thought I was a snob because I was so quiet.